-My career progressed, and I was working as a facilities manager at a global finance and consulting company when my role was outsourced and transferred over to Mace’s facilities management business, Macro.
-Three years later part of my role was moved back in house, but thankfully Macro offered me a role on FM24, its helpdesk service, where I managed the client contact and the 24/7 operators.
+My career progressed and I was working as an in-house facilities manager at a global finance and consulting company when my role was outsourced and transferred over to Mace’s facilities management business, Macro.

 - How has your career progressed since joining Macro?